mstorresh/Li-Fi-project-UN-2019/README.md

-# Li-Fi-project-UN-2019
+# VLC-project-UN-2019
-LiFi project for Digital Electronic
+VLC project for Digital Electronic

 This Li-Fi project was developed by: